My name is Tracy Brisson and I’m a wedding officiant and elopement & intimate wedding planner in Savannah, GA.

 Savannah is essential to my own love story and I love being an ambassador for all it has to offer.

 I adopted Savannah as my home city in 2012.
 Born & raised in Massachusetts, I spent the first 15 years of my adult life in New York City, working hard in public service and playing equally as hard outside work as a single lady (think Leslie Knope with a small dose of Carrie Bradshaw).
 Despite the fact that I had a great career and friends in New York, I felt stuck in place after so many years there.
-I had a larger goal to lead a more meaningful life filled with joy (I even gave a TEDx talk about it).
+I had a larger goal to lead a more meaningful life filled with joy (I even gave a TEDx talk about it in 2013).

 So I decided to take a big risk and move to Savannah, a place I’d visited many times as a tourist.